sharmashubham33/webpage-summarizer-main/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is made and owned by Shubham Sharma.